mmp2/Rankings-UI/README.md

 This is a ranking UI that can visualize a CSV file that contains the reviews and rankings from multiple reviewers to multiple proposals.

-Run the main.py file and then type in the CSV file name without any punctuation.
+Run the main.py file and then type in the CSV file name without any punctuation.(give an example here)

+NOTE for Mac users.
+On my Mac book Pro, no combination works.
+I connect a _classic mouse_ and use the _middle button_.

 TO DO's